nickitaliano/Genrefy/README.md

-# Visualize Music Genres with Spotify API and R Shiny
+# Visualize Music Data with Spotify API and R Shiny
-This is the app for my medium article here.
+This is a line from rstudio.